Bercove/GrepPlayer/README.md

 artists.
 - Album search: users should be able to search for albums by name and view their basic information, including the artist, release date, and track list.
-- Favourite artists and albums: logged-in users should be able to save their favourite artists and albums to their profile and view them later.
+- Favorite artists and albums: logged-in users should be able to save their favorite artists and albums to their profile and view them later.
 All CRUD functionalities should be implemented respectively.
 - User interface: the user interface should be intuitive and user-friendly, allowing users to perform all of the above sections with ease.
 You can